esteban71/Clinic_Management/README.md

 - **Add New Medical Report**: Click on "Add New Medical Report" and fill in the required details to create a new medical report.
 - **Edit Medical Report**: Select a medical report from the list and click "Edit" to update its information.
 - **Delete Medical Report**: Select a medical report from the list and click "Delete" to remove it from the system.

+## Multi-Cabinet Support
+The frontend of the application is designed to work with multiple medical cabinets.
+This allows users to manage patient records, appointments, and staff information across different medical facilities seamlessly.

 # Authentication and Authorization